xenomorphis/cardmage/docs/ProjectSetup.rst

     title = "Example"
     # this is the most common type of line found in TOML files.
 It assigns the value "Example"
     # to the key 'title'.
 Later we can use this key to get back it's value, if needed.

+    # IMPORTANT: Two keys cannot have the same name unless they belong to different blocks.

 A valid line can only have one evaluated statement (either a block or a definition).
 It may also contain an appended comment (since it will be ignored it doesn't count as a statement).